jimbaker/talks/jython-at-rackspace.md

 * From the beginning great Java integration via some cleverness
 * Small team of committers
 * Under on-and-off development since 1997
+* Extensively used

 # Who uses it?

 * Wall Street banks like Nomura Securities
 * Lockheed Martin, to build out software avionics like Lego blocks
 * BMW, to run its factory production lines building BMWs
-* Princeton Plasma Physics Lab, for research on nuclear fusion
+* Princeton Plasma Physics Lab, for research on nuclear fusion power
 * Most commonly used for glue, to support scripting and more of Java components
 * Do not underestimate the power of good glue!
 * Like Python as a whole: more functionality moving into the glue